 Are you familiar with the term side hustle?
 According to Entrepreneur.com, it’s a way to make some extra cash that allows you the flexibility to pursue what you’re most interested in.
 It can also be your true passion – a chance to delve into fashion, travel or whatever it is you care about the most without quitting your day job.
 According to a 2016 survey done by Career Builder, more than 39% of workers aged 18-24 have a side hustle and that number rose to 44% when workers ages 25-34 were polled.

 What happens when you want to quit your job?
 What do you do when you’re ready for your side hustle to be more than just on the side?
 How do you know when it’s time to take the leap from your full time job that’s been paying all the bills to a freelance or self-employed position with less stability?
 Katie Jameson, our resident photographer here on the site, knows a thing or two about just that and was kind enough to share about how she went from pre-med major to photographing the likes of Joanna Gaines and shooting photography full-time.

 Jen: What was your major in college?
 What did you think you wanted to do when you graduated?

 Katie: I majored in biology (pre-med) thinking that I wanted to be a doctor and leaning towards sports medicine pediatrics.
 I definitely thought I had it all figured out.

 Jen: What did you actually do when you graduated?

-Katie: When I graduated, I had decided med school wasn’t for me, so I found a job in clinical research (my mom had connections) so that I could stay in Austin while I figured it all out.
+Katie: When I graduated I decided med school wasn’t for me, so I found a job through family in clinical research so that I could stay in Austin while I figured it all out.

 Jen: How did you get into photography?